 |

-Posted on Thursday, October 27, 2011 - 04:26 PM EST |
+Posted on Thursday, October 27, 2019 - 04:26 PM EST |

-"It’s ironic, but the Marines from Montford Point who saw the most action in World War II were those assigned to segregated ammunition and depot companies," said Amos, who is a strong advocate of the Congressional Gold Medal legislation.
+"Its ironic, but the Marines from Montford Point who saw the most action in World War II were those assigned to segregated ammunition and depot companies," said Amos, who is a strong advocate of the Congressional Gold Medal legislation.
 "To resupply the front lines, these men often had to fight their way to the front, and then carry back wounded white Marines to the rear for medical care.
 [They] demonstrated their mettle during vicious and bloody fighting in places like Saipan and Okinawa."

 Their courage under fire and fidelity to fellow Marines, regardless of skin color, began to erode the cruel and false generational stereotype within the Corps that blacks could not, and would not, fight in the face of danger.
 This led Gen. Alexander Vandegrift, then Commandant of the Marine Corps, who had observed the courage of black Marines in hand-to-hand combat on Saipan, to say "The experiment with the Negro Marines is over.
-They are Marines … period!"
+They are Marines period!"

 As the Marine Corps prepares for its 236th birthday on Nov.
 10, the VFW national commander said there could be no more fitting tribute than for the Senate to announce beforehand that they, too, agree that the Montford Point Marines should be awarded the Congressional Gold Medal.